 (b) on an internet website maintained by the Commission,

-all awards and orders filed in his office and all notices and matters set out in Schedule 1.
+all awards and orders filed in the Registrar’s office and all notices and matters set out in Schedule 1.

-(4) The Industrial Gazette shall be published in such form and at such intervals as the Registrar, after consultation with the Chief Commissioner, directs.
+(4) The Industrial Gazette must be published in such form and at such intervals as the Registrar, after consultation with the Chief Commissioner, directs.

-(5) Subject to provisions of or under any other Act relating to the maintenance, retention, or destruction of public or court records, the Registrar shall maintain or cause to be maintained in an accurate and convenient form the records of the Commission, including copies of all cancelled industrial agreements.
+(5) Subject to provisions of or under any other Act relating to the maintenance, retention, or destruction of public or court records, the Registrar must maintain or cause to be maintained in an accurate and convenient form the records of the Commission, including copies of all cancelled industrial agreements.

-(6) Subject to subsection (6a), the Registrar shall keep all awards under review and, where he considers it necessary or desirable or is directed by the Commission so to do, shall publish in the Industrial Gazette and —
+(6) The Registrar must keep all awards under review and, where the Registrar considers it necessary or desirable or is directed by the Commission so to do, must publish in the Industrial Gazette and —

 (a) in a newspaper circulating throughout the State; or